santknoldus/url-parser-using-unapply/README.md

-# Ectractor Object
+# Extractor Object

-**Extractors object (unapply method) with pattern matching that takes the input (URL) as string and displays the protocol, domain name, and path from the given URL.**
+**Extractor object (unapply method) with pattern matching that takes the input (URL) as string and displays the protocol, domain name, and path from the given URL.**

 **Input**